magicus/ModSettings/README.md

 [![CurseForge](https://cf.way2muchnoise.eu/544608.svg)](https://www.curseforge.com/minecraft/mc-mods/mod-settings)
 [![GitHub](https://img.shields.io/github/downloads/magicus/ModSettings/total?logo=github)](https://github.com/magicus/ModSettings/releases)

-Provides an easy to access configuration screen for all installed mods!
+This is a Minecraft mod for Fabric that provides an easy to access configuration screen for all installed mods!

-Similar to how "Mod Options" worked in Forge, this will add a Vanilla-style menu screen with easy-to-access buttons to get to the configurations for your mods.
+Similar to how "Mod Options" works in Forge, this will add a Vanilla-style menu screen with easy-to-access buttons to get to the configurations for your mods.

 You can go directly to this screen using the Mod Settings hotkey.
 This means